-KUALA LUMPUR: Realising the importance of proper disposal of used cooking oil, a group of researchers developed a more effective storage container to make it easier for the public to collect the waste oil at home for recycling purposes.
+KUALA LUMPUR: Realising the importance of proper disposal of used cooking oil, a group of researchers developed a more effective storage container to make it easier for the public to collect oil waste at home for recycling purposes.

-Kuala Universiti Lumpur (UniKL) lecturer Zaifilla Farrina Zainuddin who is the project leader, said the product prototype made of high-density polyethylene plastic stainless steel has a fine filter element that is able to sieve and maintain the oil waste in ideal condition before being processed into bio-diesel.
+Universiti Kuala Lumpur (UNIKL) lecturer Zaifilla Farrina Zainuddin, who is the project leader, said the product prototype made of high-density polyethylene plastic and stainless steel has a fine filter element that is able to sieve and maintain the oil waste in ideal condition before it is processed into bio-diesel.